Want to learn more about this at Kettering Health?

 Medical treatments and side effects eventually subside, and life will slowly return to normal.
-But for the patient, the reality of all they’ve been through, and the uncertainty of the future, lasts forever.
+But for the patient, the reality of all they’ve been through and the uncertainty of the future lasts forever.

 An integrative approach to care

-Of course, participation is completely voluntary, and patients can choose which therapies they would like to experience, based on availability.
+Of course, participation is completely voluntary, and patients can choose which therapies they would like to experience based on availability.

 “Each patient will spend time with the therapist/practitioner, discussing the patient’s individual needs.
-The therapist/practitioner will them work with the patient to formulate that session’s goals and interventions,” explained Schilling.
+The therapist/practitioner will then work with the patient to formulate that session’s goals and interventions,” explained Schilling.
 “Our licensed practitioners understand how to implement their therapy in ways that support the patient and don’t interfere with treatments.”

 - Massage: Most people enjoy a good back rub, but for cancer patients, massage can provide benefits beyond just feeling good.
-Studies have shown that massage therapy can improve a patient’s quality of life by decreasing pain, stress and fatigue while improving sleep and symptoms of depression.
+Studies have shown that massage therapy can improve a patient’s quality of life by decreasing pain, stress, and fatigue while improving sleep and symptoms of depression.

 - Exercise: Participating in some kind of physical activity can help many people with cancer build strength and endurance, relax, and cope better with stress.
 Being active may also help to relieve pain, fatigue, anxiety, and even depression.

-- Acupuncture: Acupuncture involves tiny needles used to stimulate connective tissues and the nervous system which activates specific areas of the brain to address symptoms and promote healing.
-It also appears to help with emotional symptoms associated with cancer, such as depression and anxiety, and can assist with physical symptoms such as chemotherapy-induced nausea, chronic pain, dry mouth from radiation to the head and neck, hot flashes, and chemotherapy-induced peripheral neuropathy.
+- Acupuncture: Acupuncture involves tiny needles used to stimulate connective tissues and the nervous system, which activates specific areas of the brain to address symptoms and promote healing.
+It also appears to help with emotional symptoms associated with cancer, such as depression and anxiety and can assist with physical symptoms, such as chemotherapy-induced nausea, chronic pain, dry mouth from radiation to the head and neck, hot flashes, and chemotherapy-induced peripheral neuropathy.

 - Art: Art has been shown to alleviate emotional stress caused by cancer, relaxing the mind and body and boosting your mood to help you through cancer treatment and recovery.

 “Many of the therapies give patients a sense of empowerment in that they can take an active role in managing symptoms, managing problems associated with treatment, and promoting their own health and healing process,” said Schilling.
-“Families and caregivers can benefit, as well, and also can experience that sense of empowerment by taking active role in providing comfort and assisting the patient in promoting healing.”
+“Families and caregivers can benefit, as well, and also can experience that sense of empowerment by taking an active role in providing comfort and assisting the patient in promoting healing.”